 Let’s not get ahead of ourselves.
-Your child is probably not the next Mozart or even the next Justin Bieber.
+Your child is probably not the next big thing.
 But don’t turn off the karaoke machine just yet.
 A musical environment plays an important role in nurturing brain development, if not a future career.

 In the early 1990s, a French researcher claimed that listening to Mozart promoted healing and brain development, and the so-called Mozart Effect was born.
 American researchers picked up the tune and found that listening to Mozart temporarily improved spatial reasoning in test subjects.
 The resulting study, published in Nature magazine, soon snowballed into a general misconception that listening to music makes you smarter, fuelling an industry of baby brain boosters along with it.
 Until recently, music lessons have only been linked to advanced brain organization in preschoolers and school-aged children.
 Now a study at McMaster University in Hamilton has shown a positive benefit of music lessons during baby’s first year.
 Six-month-old infants were randomly assigned to one of two groups: a structured music program consisting of songs, finger play and percussion instruments or a play program of baby activity stations (ball, book, blocks and art) during which Baby Einstein CDs were played.
 At 12 months, the babies from the first program displayed advanced brain responses.
 “Thus active music classes in infancy do affect musical acquisition and brain development,” writes study lead Laurel Trainor.